Auraithm/Auraithm.github.io/README.md

 ## TL;DR

-We propose **Aha-DLLM**, a block-attention based diffusion large language model (DLLM) post-training framework that supports two-stage training: Supervised Fine-Tuning (SFT) and Reinforcement Learning (RL).
+We propose **GTPO (Group Trajectory Policy Optimization)**, a reinforcement learning algorithm specially designed for Diffusion Language Models (DLLMs).
+It is inspired by Trace-RL's trajectory-level training objective and incorporates the group-based advantage mechanism from GRPO.
+Importantly, we achieve a perfect and unbiased implementation of RL theory for DLLMs.

+Furthermore, we develop a complete training framework, GTPO-DLLM, based on GTPO, which includes a two-stage post-training pipeline: SFT and RL.
+We integrate the **Lmdeploy** inference framework to enable efficient rollout and step_map feedback, and use **Accelerate** to support multi-node training.

-Based on this framework, we perform two-stage post-training on SDAR-8B-Chat and release **Aha-8B-Instruct**, a high-performance, open-source DLLM that achieves state-of-the-art (SOTA) results among models of comparable scale.
+Based on this training framework, we employ the post-training on SDAR-8B-Chat and sucessfully train and release a new difusion language model - **Aha-8B-Instruct**, a high-performance, open-source DLLM that achieves state-of-the-art (SOTA) results among models of comparable scale.

 ## HighLights